 Dorm Parents and On-Campus Administrators

-students are safe, known, and cared for throughout the year.
+Dorm Parents form the backbone of the residential life experience.
+They live on the halls with students and serve as resources and mentors who ensure students are safe, known, and cared for throughout the year.
 We're delighted to introduce you to these faculty members who care for our boarding students in their home away from home.

 Dylan Sorge serves as our Dorm Head.
 He has taught math at Stuart Hall since 2012.
 In addition to teaching all levels of mathematics from Algebra 1 through AP Calculus, Mr. Sorge is an experienced woodworker who leads the Traditional Woodworking co-curricular program.
 He lives on Scott Hall with his wife, Kelsey, their two sons, Oscar and Theo, and their dog, Nada.

 Nick Ellis is Stuart Hall's Assistant Dean of Enrollment Management.
 He joined STU in 2023 after serving two New England boarding schools in several roles, including dorm parent.
 In his spare time, Mr. Ellis enjoys competitive cycling.